Neurosity

 });

-brainwaves parameter emits epochs 4 times a second.
-Every frequency label (e.g. alpha) contains the computed FFT (Fast Fourier transform) value per channel (see the psd
+Power Spectral Density (PSD) - The psd brainwaves parameter emits epochs 4 times a second.
+Every frequency label (e.g. alpha) contains the computed FFT (Fast Fourier transform) value per channel (see the psd property), as well as the frequency ranges (see the freqs property).

 Example